Assistive Technologies for Teachers

 Especially younger students, who do not use a Laptop yet, can benefit of Braille systems with integrated note taking functions.
 They can do their homework on it or take notes in lessons.

 Help Tech patented ATC (Active Tactile Control) technology opened up totally new possibilities in assisting the learning process of a student.
-ATC, which is implemented in Modular Evolution as well as the Active Braille, detects in real time the reading position on the Braille display.
+ATC, which is implemented in Actilino, Active Star, Active Braille and Modular Evolution, detects in real time the reading position on the Braille display.
 The advantages of ATC powered to common Braille displays are twofold.
 Not only do the assistive functions actively support the learning process, but they also allow to record reading patterns, which can be analyzed later on using the ATC-LogAnalyzer.
 Those records can be the basis of an objective evaluation of individual students.
 For better documentation and comparability the data can be exported as Excel files.
 We always work on adding more useful features to our assistive functions.
 Do not hesitate and share your ideas with us on how to make the most out of ATC in your classroom.